opsone-ch/documentation/general/access.rst

 SSH
 ---

 Your server is accessible trough SSH by default.
-There are no personal SSH login users supported to ensure uniformity between SSH and web actions.
+To ensure uniformity between SSH and web actions, there are no personal SSH login users created.
+Log in with the desired websites user instead.

 .. hint:: for security reasons, we allow key based logins only